 These forecasts were last updated in April 2015 by .id, the population experts, on behalf of Mornington Peninsula Shire.
-Forecasts are available for each year from 2011 to 2036.
+Forecasts are available for each year until 2036.

 The Mornington Peninsula has a diverse local economy including tourism, agriculture, retail, manufacturing, construction and business services.